-- Considering the direct financial contributions by each party to the relationship.
+- direct financial contributions by each party to the relationship

-- Considering the indirect financial contributions by each party such as gifts and inheritances from families.
+- indirect financial contributions by each party such as gifts and inheritances from families

-- Thinking about the direct or indirect non-financial contributions, such as renovating a property.
+- direct or indirect non-financial contributions, such as renovating a property

-- Thinking about the contributions by each party to the welfare of the family, such as caring for children and homemaking.
+- contributions of each party to the welfare of the family, such as caring for children and homemaking

-- Asking what the future requirements of the parties are – a court will take into account things like age, health, financial resources, care of children and ability to earn.
+- future requirements of the parties are, taking into account things like age, health, financial resources, care of children and ability to earn.